jschhie/Interactive-Image-Classifier/README.md

 # Sample Queries and Results
-Remark: This program makes use of pre-computed SIFT and deep features, as well as their associated images.
+This program makes use of pre-computed SIFT and deep features, as well as their associated images.
 Altogether, the program's initialization requires about 6 GB of data.

 For sake of convenience and clarity, sample results have been provided for both full-frame and region-based queries.
 Please see the ```sample_outputs``` directory.
 Its layout and contents are detailed in the next [section](https://github.com/jschhie/image-detector-prog/#directory-layout-and-contents).